develprr/metamatic-framework/README.md

 ### Updating Stores

 When updating stores with **updateStore** or **updateStores** function, the states inside an existing store or stores are merged with the new incoming object.
-Those values that are not defined in updater object will remain untouched in the Metamatic™ store.
+Those values that are not defined in updater object will remain untouched in the store.

 ```js
 import {updateStore} from 'metamatic';